David Attenborough: A Life in Television

 A legendary legacy

-This Life in Television event was recorded at the Brighton Festival on 19, May 2009, with presenter Melvyn Bragg.
-Attenborough spoke about his experiences filming and broadcasting the wonders of the natural world over five decades.
+The special Life in Television event was recorded at the Brighton Festival on 19, May 2009, with presenter Melvyn Bragg.
+During the talk Attenborough spoke about his experiences filming and broadcasting the wonders of the natural world over five decades.
 He also discussed his career highlights and the influence of Charles Darwin, 200 years after his birth.

 For more inspiring Life in Television stories from the world of film, games and TV explore our BAFTA News Stories section.